-The information herein on "Three Steps To Help Your Back" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Three Steps To Help Your Back" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 Individuals trying to get and stay in shape can find it difficult to get a… Read More

 Ankylosing spondylitis is an inflammatory arthritis that causes changes in posture that occur over time.… Read More